 Commercial.
-Exhibit B shows the general commercial layout of 5 commercial pads equaling 52,000 square feet, including a 30,000 square foot pad for a grocery store.
-The exact square footage and number of buildings may slightly increase or decrease by no more than 10% and shall be determined through the subdivision and building permit process, based on road, sidewalk, and set back configurations.
+Exhibit B shows the general commercial layout of 5 commercial pads equaling 52,000 square feet in total, including a 30,000 square foot pad for a grocery store.
+The exact square footage and number of commercial buildings may slightly increase or decrease, but in no event may the total commercial square feet within the Project increase or decrease by more than 10%.
+The exact total square commercial square footage for this Project shall be determined through the subdivision and building permit process, based on road, sidewalk, and set back configurations.

 Commercial Building Timing.
-The Owner shall ensure that the grocery store or at least half of the commercial square footage, excluding the grocery store (currently estimated to be 11,000 square feet), has obtained a building permit prior to more than 70% of the residential units being issued a certificate of occupancy.
+The Owner shall ensure that the grocery store or at least half of the commercial square footage (26,000 square feet), excluding the grocery store (currently estimated to be 11,000 square feet), has been constructed prior to more than 70% of the residential units being issued a certificate of occupancy.

+Improvements.

 Coordination with Adjacent Land – Affordable Housing.
 Pursuant to Town Ordinance Section 23.1.18(2), the Adjacent Land shall be used by the Town in its analysis and approval of the development requirements set forth in Paragraph 6, including the density, configuration, open space, road configuration, and compliance with the minimum ten percent (10%) attainable housing requirement set forth in Town Ordinance Section 23.1.3.
-For purposes of this Agreement, “attainable housing” means housing that meets the definition of “affordable housing” found in Section 10-9a-403.2(1)(a)(i) of LUDMA
+For purposes of this Agreement, “attainable housing” means housing that meets the definition of “affordable housing” found in Section 10-9a-403.2(1)(a)(i) of LUDMA.

 Mixed-Use Chapter Requirements

 Impact Analysis Studies.
-Pursuant to Town Ordinance Section 23.1.6, the Town finds that the traffic impact and community and economic impact analysis are not warranted and that the Owner, together with the District, has demonstrated their ability to complete the Project.
+Pursuant to Town Ordinance Section 23.1.6, the Town finds that the traffic impact and community and fiscal impact analysis are not warranted and that the Owner, together with the District, has demonstrated their ability to complete the Project.
+Notwithstanding the forgoing, proof of the availability of culinary water service and sanitary sewer service shall be provided before the recordation of any final plat, as set forth in Paragraph 5(h) of this Agreement and Town Code.

 Development and Design Standards.
 All development in the Project shall have the setbacks and lot sizing shown in Exhibit B. The maximum heights and building footprints shall be as set forth in Town Ordinance Section 23.1.7.
-The Project shall comply with Town Ordinance Sections 23.1.8 through 23.1.17 for: the design standards; pedestrian and vehicle circulation; landscaping; parking; paving; signage; site furniture and artwork; outdoor lighting; storm drainage; and, fencing and retaining walls.
+The Project shall comply with Town Ordinance Sections 23.1.8 through 23.1.17, and all other applicable laws, for: the design standards; pedestrian and vehicle circulation; landscaping; parking; paving; signage; site furniture and artwork; outdoor lighting; storm drainage; and, fencing and retaining walls.

 Obligations Of Owners And Town.
 The Parties acknowledge and agree that the Owner, and any subsequent owner, developer, or successor, shall abide by the covenants and obligations in this Agreement and the MU Zone and such compliance is material consideration for the Town's agreement to grant the vested rights, vested density, and development rights set forth in this Agreement.
-Owner or its builders shall pay all applicable Town fees as a condition of developing the Project, including, but not limited to, impact fees, subdivision application fees, and building permits fees.
-The Town shall not impose any further conditions to the approvals other than those detailed in this Agreement and the MU Zone, unless agreed to in writing by the Parties.
+Owner or its builders shall pay all applicable Town fees as a condition of developing the Project, including, but not limited to, impact fees, subdivision application fees, and building permits fees, and other fees required by law.
+The Town shall not impose any further conditions to the approvals other than those detailed in this Agreement, the MU Zone, and applicable Town Code, unless agreed to in writing by the Parties.

 General Provisions